panteng/less-mixins-kit/README.md

     Add vendor prefixes to `user-select` property.

-    Most of the time I don't add vendor prefixes in this "sass-mixin" way because [PostCSS](http://postcss.org/) can do it for me.
+    Most of the time I don't add vendor prefixes in this "less-mixin" way because [PostCSS](http://postcss.org/) can do it for me.
     But it is weird that PostCSS don't add vendor prefixes to 'user-select' property.
 So I have to add vendor prefixies myself.

         span {